david-cattermole/cameraInferno-maya/README.md

 If you wish to apply the Camera Inferno HUD to an existing camera, first select a camera node and run the Python code above.

+## Default Presets

+Once a `dcCameraInferno` node is created, you may select an Attribute Editor _Preset_ as a starting point for your HUD setup.
+To use one of the provided presets, simply select the `dcCameraInferno` node, open the _Attribute Editor_ and press the _Presets*_ button (upper-right), then choose _Replace_.

 # Installation

 Please follow the instructions in